19hours/sg-statutes/Acts/Police Force Act.md

 (4) All regulations made under this section shall be presented to Parliament as soon as possible after publication in theGazette.

+[Police Force 1985 Ed., s.
+54]

 ### Police General Orders

-118\.—(1) The Commissioner may, from time to time, make such orders not inconsistent with the provisions of this Act and of Police Regulations to be called Police General Orders as he may think expedient.
+118\.—(1) The Commissioner may, from time to time, make such orders not inconsistent with the provisions of this Act and of the Police Regulations to be called the Police General Orders as he may think expedient.

 (2) Without prejudice to the generality of subsection (1), such Police General Orders may provide for —